Big-Bag

 Automation in Big Bag filling and emptying

-The integration of Industry 4.0 into logistics processes has made the Big Bag no longer a passive element, but a critical component of the automated cycle.
-It is estimated that more than 60 percent of large powder and granule production lines will adopt fully robotic loading and unloading stations in the coming year.
+The integration of Industry 4.0 into logistics processes has transformed the flexible container from a passive element to a critical component of the automated cycle.
+The statistics speak for themselves: it is estimated that more than 60 percent of large powder and granule production lines will adopt fully robotic Big Bag filling and emptying stations by next year.

-However, an excellent automation system can fail if the packaging is not designed to interface with the sensors and mechanical arms.
+However, even the most advanced automation system can fail if the packaging is not designed to interface properly with sensors and mechanical arms.

 In a manual system, the operator can correct minor misalignments.
-In a robotic die, millimeter accuracy is critical: to facilitate the insertion of mechanical arms or automatic hooks, slots must maintain their shape even when the bag is empty.
+In a robotic die, accuracy is the key requirement.
+To facilitate Big Bag filling operations using mechanical arms or automatic hooks, the slots must maintain their shape and position even when the bag is empty.

-In addition, dimensional tolerance becomes minimal.
-Each Big Bag must be identical to the previous one to ensure that the laser positioning sensors do not detect reading errors.
+In addition, dimensional tolerance becomes minimal: each bag must be identical to the previous one.
+This ensures that the laser positioning sensors do not detect reading errors, avoiding costly downtime.

-Another important aspect to consider is the discharge rate, which must be constant so as not to destabilize downstream processes.
-Therefore, the choice of Big Bag valve becomes an absolutely crucial factor.
+The discharge rate must be constant so as not to destabilize downstream production processes.
+In the design of a Big Bag emptying system, the bottom configuration therefore becomes a determining factor:

-At SebinoPack, we design solutions that look to the future.
-In fact, our Big Bag range is already set up for fully automated flows:
+At SebinoPack, we design packaging solutions that look to the future of logistics.
+Our range is engineered to optimize fully automated flows through:

-• High toughness materials to withstand intensive handling cycles
+1. High-tenacity materials: Designed to withstand intensive handling cycles without deformation.

-• Technical advice to customize valves and slots to your specific robotic system
+3. Customized configurations: Technical advice to customize valves and inlets to the specifications of your robotic system.

-Automation does not tolerate setbacks.
-With SebinoPack, your plant technology finally finds a reliable ally in packaging: undeformable slots, dimensional accuracy, and valves designed for maximum efficiency.
+Automation does not tolerate the unexpected.
+With SebinoPack, your plant technology finds a reliable ally: dimensional accuracy and valves designed for maximum efficiency in Big Bag filling and emptying.